 It must be noted that Philodendron Imperial Green is toxic to humans and animals – keep it out of reach of pets and children.

 Where to Buy Philodendron Imperial Green

-The Philodendron Imperial Green is available for sale from Amazon.
-Check out the images and text below for a selection of sizes selling on Amazon.
+The Philodendron Imperial Green is available for sale from Amazon and Etsy.

 Click here to check the price on Amazon.